 No gases, vapours, odours, dust or other impurities which are a nuisance or hazardous to health shall be emitted as part of any event.
-This includes but is not limited to smoke from cigars, cigarettes, e-cigarettes and/or vapes.

 Risk and security management

 In the early planning stages, you will need to determine the likelihood of security and risk issues arising before, during or after your event.